Readers' help sought to identify mystery in West Devon painting

 He joined the Tavistock Group of Artists in 1966 which used the Fenner Room (now the museum) to paint sitters.

-His work was often humerous and a good example of this is his series of 12, still adorning the long walls of Derriford Hospital.
+His work was often humorous and a good example of this is his series of 12 paintings, still adorning the long walls of Derriford Hospital, which he donated to the hospital as a thank-you for two hip replacements.
+His son Alan donated a further set of 12 of his dad’s paintings showing the changing view down the River Tamar towards Calstock Viaduct to Derriford.
+All the paintings can be seen on floors 10 and 11 of the hospital.

-One of the paintings was a ‘thank you’ from him for treating his chronic back pain.

-The remaining 11 were also donated to the hospital by his son Alan who discovered them in his stuido when his dad died.

-Another of his is a religious painting at Buckland Monachorum School, of St Andrew with his fish as the patron saint of fishermen.
+Another of Richard's paintings is a religious painting at Buckland Monachorum School, of St Andrew with his fish as the patron saint of fishermen.

 Linda said: “I have long links with the school and only recently realised it was one of Dick’s paintings.